-This workbook is created as an interactive PDF to enable you to complete and use resources.
+This toolkit has been created as an interactive PDF to enable you to complete and use resources.
 You will ideally use Adobe Acrobat or a similar compatible program to fill out the forms.
+Providers are also invited to extract sections of this document and upload them in patients' medical records for future consultation and follow up.